There is more to do in Redondo Beach than simply walking across the sandy shore which matches Santa Monica Bay.

-You’ll find lots of stuff to do that if you are trying to get a day or searching for a weekend beach getaway.
+You’ll find lots of stuff to do if you are trying to get a day or searching for a weekend beach getaway.
 However, the majority of it’s from the region based on the Redondo Beach marina and dock.

 Do Not Miss at Redondo Beach